 - if they were infectious in the past

 - that they will not get COVID-19 in the future.

-Note: if a person has a negative test result and they are at a higher risk of having COVID-19, they may be tested again.
+Note: if a person has a negative test result and they are at a higher risk of having COVID-19, they may want to be tested again.